 What separates superlative hash browns from the merely adequate hash browns all comes down to texture.
 Shatteringly crisp on the outside yet tender, even borderline creamy on the inside, it’s a fine balance that’s difficult to strike.
 Using a waffle iron instead of a standard frying pan maximizes the surface contact for a far more satisfying crunchy crust, while the enclosure allows the spuds to essentially steam from within, ensuring perfectly tender bites through and through.

 - 1 1/2 Tablespoons Vegan Butter or Coconut Oil, Melted

 - Squeeze excess water out of the shredded potatoes and toss in a large bowl with the melted vegan butter or coconut oil, salt, and pepper.
 Stirring until well incorporated.
 The shreds should be evenly coated before proceeding.

 - Lightly grease the waffle maker.
 Distribute the potato mixture evenly and packing it in firmly.
-Close the lid tightly and cook on medium-high for 5 - 8 minutes, until golden brown all over.
+Close the lid tightly and cook on medium-high for 5 - 8 minutes (longer if using a thicker Belgium-style waffle iron, until golden brown all over.
 Serve right away, while still hot and crisp!